Smart Tags learn from the data in your monitoring topic and your tagging patterns. These tags automatically can:

 How Smart Tags work

 You don't need to manually set conditions for smart tags.
 The most important thing is to have data in a topic the algorithm can use for training.
 YouScan analyzes your work processes (tags, deleted mentions) and eventually learns to tag new mentions as you would tag them manually.
+The system collects all the new processes for 5 days and then starts to automatically apply them to the mentions,

 How irrelevant mentions are identified